Artscape 2014: Baltimore enjoys being itself

 Big, friendly crowds mark this year’s art festival

 Above: The Artscape vibe is something worth getting lovey-dovey about.
+(Rose A. McNeill)

 By all accounts, Artscape ’14 was a rip-roaring success: record-breaking crowds, plenty of good music at Mt.
 Royal Station and other stages, first-class art thanks to curators who weeded out the run-of-the-mill stuff, and new “After Hours” performances on North Charles Street.

-There was the promised mobility, but mobility that favored the two-legged type and Light Rail – where the automobile was featured as an expression of creativity (the Art Car exhibit) rather than a tyrant of urban life.
+There was the promised mobility, but mobility that favored the two-legged type and Light Rail, where the automobile was featured as an expression of creativity (the Art Car exhibit) rather than a tyrant of urban life.

-But what we liked best about Artscape is how it maintains a home-grown feel of Baltimoreans (from the city and the greater metro area) enjoying their own diversity, quirkiness and continuity as a unique corner of America while embracing artists and performers from around the country.
+But what we liked best about Artscape is how it maintains the home-grown feel of Baltimoreans (from the city and the greater metro area) enjoying their own diversity, quirkiness and continuity as a unique corner of America while embracing artists and performers from around the country.

 One suggestion for 2015: more benches so that families, old-timers and others can recuperate from all the visual and aural stimulation.

-BELOW: some views of Artscape yesterday evening shortly before the DPW crews took over.
+BELOW: Some views of Artscape yesterday evening shortly before the DPW crews took over.